 Upon submission of the paper to the NABIE web site through the provided form it will be published to the White Paper section of the NABIE web site to allow open discussion of each paper submitted by general membership and rating to determine if the paper has meet minimum specified goals.
 This forum will remain open for discussion for a period of 45 days after which time the author will be contacted.
 It is expected that the author will present an updated draft for technical review based upon the comments or will accept the comments and elect to publish the document to the public.

-NABIE white papers will be evaluated on whether they describe methodologies and concepts clearly, whether those methodologies and concepts are technically sound, and whether the final conclusions reached by the author(s) (based on those methodologies and concepts) are reasonable.
+NABIE white papers will be evaluated by our general membership on whether they describe methodologies and concepts clearly, whether those methodologies and concepts are technically sound, and whether the final conclusions reached by the author(s) (based on those methodologies and concepts) are reasonable.
 Additionally, manuscripts are expected to be properly organized, appropriately detailed with supporting graphics, video, and images to meet modern expectations, and logically sequenced and commensurate with standards for professional publication.
 Compliance with these expectations (and those outlined below) is the responsibility of the author(s), and the NABIE Technical Committee is not staffed to individually guide rewriting of manuscripts.
 Author(s) may wish to obtain professional guidance on technical paper creation.

 Technical content and formatting requirements and guidelines

 1. Titles should have a length not exceeding 20 words.
 Titles shall be formal and avoid the use of subjective characterizations.
 An alternate title of fewer than 10 words for internet publishing should be provided.